 - Also, before setting up fuel again, make sure the engine has cooled down, so it doesn’t trouble you.

 There are many types of brush cutters available.
 They have a few basic criteria that change the overall performance of the cutter, some of such aspects are:

-- Fuel or electricity: Brush cutters can be of both types, they can be run with either fuel or electricity.
+- Fuel or electricity: Brush cutters can be run with either fuel or electricity.
 So look into your demands and decide on having which one can be more useful in the long run.
 Electric ones have batteries on them which require charging which might have a toll on your electric bills.
 While fuel based ones involve the hassle of fueling and refueling as well as the fuel costs.